South Central Florida Express: West side

 The 82 mi of main-line track on the west side of Lake Okeechobee begins in Sebring at a connection with CSX's Auburndale Subdivision just south of Sebring's Amtrak station.
-A short distance south from Sebring is Desoto City Yard, a small three-track switching yard.
-CSX has trackage rights into Desoto City Yard where interchange between the two companies takes place.
+A short distance south of Sebring is Desoto City Yard, a small three-track switching yard.
+CSX has trackage rights into Desoto City Yard for interchange between the two companies..

-From Desoto City, the line continues south running mostly parallel to US 27 through Lake Placid and Palmdale.
+From Desoto City, the line continues south mostly parallel to US 27 through Lake Placid and Palmdale.
 Just south of Palmdale, at a point historically known as Harrisburg, the line turns southeast towards Moore Haven.
 The line crosses the Caloosahatchee Canal on a small swing bridge in Moore Haven.

-The line continues southeast from Moore Haven winding through sugar fields before reaching Clewiston.
-Clewiston is the location of U.S. Sugar's refinery which is co-located with SCXF's Clewiston Yard.
+The line continues southeast from Moore Haven, winding through sugar fields before reaching Clewiston.
+Clewiston is the location of U.S. Sugar's refinery, co-located with SCXF's Clewiston Yard.
 The yard and refinery are located off the main line on a wye known as Sugar Junction.
 SCXF's maintenance facility is also located in Clewiston along W.C.
 Owen Avenue.

 South of Clewiston, the line winds south and east through more sugar fields before coming to a point known as Keela.
 At Keela, the line splits with a 16 mi branch line heading south and east to Okeelanta while the main line heads east from Keela to Lake Harbor, where it crosses the Miami Canal and connects with the east side.